8 Jan 2018

 1. Visit often

 You should visit Costa Rica at different times of the year.
-Make sure to visit during the rainy season, which is May to November in most areas of the country.
+Make sure to visit during the green season, which is May to November in most areas of the country.
 September and October receive the most rainfall, which can make for cozy, lazy days.
 Dry season, of course, can be busier in the beach areas, but that’s a lot of fun too.
 There area always opportunities to make new friends!

 Think about whether you need to be in the thick of things or would prefer a quieter life in a more rural area.
 And finally, be sure to talk to other ex-pats during your visits (there are plenty around at Los Sueños Resort!) and read everything you can find about living in Costa Rica.